Skip to Content

 Our last dinner before heading to the airport was at El Pinto.
 It’s in a beautiful ranch house that’s about 15 minutes from downtown, but you feel like you’ve escaped to the New Mexican countryside.

-the facade of el pinto's ranch house.
+The facade of el pinto's ranch house.

 It’s a beautiful old-style ranch house with a tequila bar inside and a lovely outside patio that sprawls endlessly (it seats 1200 people!).